 What causes Parkinson’s dementia?

-The mechanisms of dementia are not yet fully understood, although we know that the process involves neurodegeneration (loss of neurons) in the cortex area of the brain.
+The mechanisms of dementia are not yet fully understood, although we know that the process involves neurodegeneration (loss of cerebral neurons).
 It is not possible to predict who will be affected.
 The most notable risk factors are:

 - advancing age – there is a much lower incidence of dementia in people under 50 years of age.
 Usually a number of years pass from being diagnosed with Parkinson’s to the onset of dementia, maybe up to 15 years in some cases